ssi-dk/microreact_integration/README.md

 ### get_project

-This script will get all information stored in MongoDB from an existing Microreact project.
-It will NOT return any actual data values from (like sequence ID's metadata content, etc.) since Microreact stores the actual data values on a filesystem that normally is unavailable fro users.
-The information that get_project will fetch is data about the project structure and layout.
+This script will print all information stored in MongoDB for an existing Microreact project.
+It will NOT fetch any actual data values (like sequence ID's, metadata content, etc.) since Microreact stores these on a filesystem that normally is unavailable for users.
+The information that get_project will fetch is data about the project structure and graphical layout.

 usage: